 Remember to connect the email accounts that your child uses on the computer to Bark.
 To connect these accounts (like Gmail and Outlook), check out this article.

-If Bark is monitoring your child's Chrome browsing on their computer, you should see a Chrome icon on the list of connected devices and accounts for that child on your dashboard:
+If Bark is monitoring your child's Chrome browsing on their computer, you should see a Chrome icon on the list of connected devices and accounts for that child when you click View Profile for the child:

 Need additional help?